-- (3) When the machine has recognized the USB flash memory drive, the "Checking device/ Please wait" message appears on the LCD. - (4) "Direct Print" is displayed on the first line of the LCD, and the file names will be shown on the second line of the LCD.
-Press the ▲ or ▼ button to choose the necessary program file, and press the OK button. - (5) "Program Update/ Press Go" appears on the LCD.
-Press the OK button to start.
-The "Program Updating/ Do not turn OFF" message appears on the LCD with Data LED blinking while rewriting the firmware.
-DO NOT turn off the machine. - (6) After completion of firmware rewriting, the machine will reboot automatically.
-"Direct Print" is displayed on the first line of the LCD, and the file names will be shown on the second line of the LCD again. - (7) Remove the USB flash memory drive from the USB direct Interface once the update have finished.
+- (3) When the machine has recognized the USB flash memory drive, the Direct button lights blue.
+Press the Direct button. - (4) "Direct Print" is displayed on the first line of the LCD, and the file names will be shown on the second line of the LCD.
+Press the ▲ or ▼ button to choose the necessary program file, and press the OK button. - (5) When "Program Update/ Press Start" appears on the LCD, press the OK button to start.
+The "Program Updating/ Do not turn OFF" message appears on the LCD with Status LED on while rewriting the firmware.
+Do not turn off the machine. - (6) After completion of firmware rewriting, the machine is rebooted and returns to the Ready state automatically. - (7) Remove the USB flash memory drive from the USB direct Interface once the update have finished.